lenra-io/docs/src/markdown/guides/create-from-scratch.md

 ---
 name: Create an app from scratch
-description: We've created many templates for creating a Lenra app using the 'lenra new' command but this guide explain how to create one from scratch.
+description: We've created many templates for creating a Lenra app using the 'lenra new' command but this guide explains how to create one from scratch.
 ---

 Welcome to this guide on how to create your first application using Lenra technology.